Ngassa/CV/README.rst

 .. -*- restructuredtext -*-

-Resume is a repository containing a Rejuvenated Version Of My Resume ;-) using a great modern theme
+CV is a repository containing a copy of my Curriculum Vitae ;-) using a great modern theme

-Click on the Resume.pdf file to view My Resume here and now.
+Click on the Resume.pdf file to view My CV here and now.

 Credits
 =======